rquadri/castle/gg.md

 to me, so I didn't consider density-based techniques any further.

-The figure at the top of this page brings to mind the popular machine learning techinque of random forests.
+The figure at the top of this page brings to mind the popular machine learning technique of random forests.
 However there are several reasons that I decided not to pursue this approach.
 The most fundamental is that, Castle may want to assign features and weights both on a per-customer basis *and* on a per user basis.
 Random